CATS: Crash Arena Turbo Stars

 Superior asynchronous progression loop (Championships) that allows for competitive play without requiring real-time opponents.

-What's Drive Ahead! - Fun Car Battles's Edge
+What's Drive Ahead!
+Fun Vehicle Fight's Edge

 Active gameplay participation reduces the 'spectator fatigue' some users feel with auto-battlers.